What is the IFS Function?

 - “You’ve entered too few arguments for this function” error message – This message appears when we provide a logical_test argument without a corresponding value.

-Thanks for reading CFI’s guide to the IFS function in Excel.
-By taking the time to learn and master Excel functions, you’ll significantly speed up your financial analysis.
+Thank you for reading CFI’s guide on the IFS Function.
 To learn more, check out these additional CFI resources: